Other Test Components

 Examples

-I have set a variable (which will be a plain string), in this case I have a list of colors.
+Set a variable (which will be a plain string) as a list of colors.

-Next, we can use the comment component to see what happens if I print “colors[1]” before and after parsing it into JSON.
+Next, use the Comment component to see what happens if you print “colors[1]” before and after parsing it into JSON.

 Here are the results of the above test: